jwhitlark/clj-on-k8s-quickstart/minimum-docs/05-create-image.md

 CMD ["java", "-jar", "target/hey-0.0.1-standalone.jar"]
 ```

+## Build it

 ``` console
 $ docker image build -t clj-on-k8s/hey:0.0.1 .
 ```

 This image weighs in at 157MB.
-See [Minimal Image](05b-minimal-image.md) for how to lower the size of the deployed image.
+See [Minimal Image](05b-minimal-image.md) for how to lower the size of the deployed image using Java 10 and jlink.

 ## Run the image locally